National Insurance Numbers

 - Current visa status

 - Confirmation that you are either working, have been offered a job, or are actively seeking work.

 You will be told whether you need to attend an interview or submit a postal application.
 EU nationals and international students that have extended their visa within the UK are required to attend an interview.
-International students holding an entry clearance visa (issued in their home country) are required to make a postal application.
+International students holding an entry clearance visa, in the form of a sticker in their passport (issued in their home country) or an Entry Clearance Biometric Residence Permit are required to make a postal application.

 The following documents are required to support your NINO application: